MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-model-driven-field-component.md

 - `notifyOutputChanged` - this is the callback if you call to notify the canvas app that one of the properties has changed.

-- `rootContainer` - this is the DOM element that you add your code component User Interface to.
+- `rootContainer` - this is the DOM element that you add your code component User Interface too.

 When the user changes the value selected, you must call the `notifyOutputChanged` from the `onChange` event.